-Laura Mercier is a popular makeup and skincare brand, most known for their Translucent Loose Setting Powder, but is Laura Mercier cruelty-free in 2019?
+Laura Mercier is a popular makeup and skincare brand, most known for their Translucent Loose Setting Powder, but is Laura Mercier cruelty-free?

 Is Laura Mercier Cruelty-Free?

 Laura Mercier’s animal testing policy and cruelty-free status ar

 For a couple of years now, I’ve been

 On their website, Laura Mercier claims they do not conduct animal testing on their products or ingredients, nor ask others to test on their behalf.

 Below is a screenshot of what is currently stated on their website:

 Laura Mercier’s animal testing statement on their website is a great start but I wanted to know a few more details about their policy, like if their suppliers test on animals and if they test on animals when required by law or if their products are sold in China?